 The care and maintenance of mahogany decks – a staple of South Shore homes

-Mahogany decks are common on South Shore and Boston-area homes.
+Mahogany decks are very common on South Shore and Boston-area homes.
 Here are some things you need to know about maintaining them:

 Water-resistance is important for Mahogany Decks